Master of Social Sciences in the field of Clinical Psychology

 - shall hold a Bachelor’s degree with a major in Psychology of this University or a qualification of equivalent standard from this University or another comparable institution accepted for this purpose;

-- shall have had an empirical research dissertation completed in the Bachelor’s degree programme or another equivalent programme in psychology;
+- shall have demonstrated empirical research experience in the form of a dissertation completed in the Bachelor’s degree programme or another equivalent programme in psychology, or first-authorship in published journal article#;

 - for a candidate who is seeking admission on the basis of a qualification from a university or comparable institution outside Hong Kong of which the language of teaching and/or examination is not English shall satisfy the following English language requirement applicable to higher degrees as prescribed under the General Regulation G2(b);